 - What tests will my baby need?

-- Do we need to begin treatment for jaundice?
+- Does my baby need to begin treatment for jaundice?

 - Will I need to readmit my baby to the hospital?

-- When should I schedule a follow-up visit?
+- When should my baby have a follow-up visit?

 - Do you have any brochures about jaundice and proper feeding?